MicrosoftDocs/win32/desktop-src/InputMsg/pointer-flags-contants.md

 Indicates that this pointer has been designated as the primary pointer.
 A primary pointer is a single pointer that can perform actions beyond those available to non-primary pointers.
-For example, when a primary pointer makes contact with a window’s surface, it may provide the window an opportunity to activate by sending it a [**WM\_POINTERACTIVATE**](wm-pointeractivate.md) message.
+For example, when a primary pointer makes contact with a window s surface, it may provide the window an opportunity to activate by sending it a [**WM\_POINTERACTIVATE**](wm-pointeractivate.md) message.

 The primary pointer is identified from all current user interactions on the system (mouse, touch, pen, and so on).
 As such, the primary pointer might not be associated with your app.
 The first contact in a multi-touch interaction is set as the primary pointer.
 Once a primary pointer is identified, all contacts must be lifted before a new contact can be identified as a primary pointer.
 For apps that don't process pointer input, only the primary pointer's events are promoted to mouse events.